 Do you have any information on Cassiopeia’s Chair?

 Erick, you’ve used the lovely old-fashioned name for this constellation.
-In the 1930s, the International Astronomical Union gave this constellation the official name of Cassiopeia the Queen.
+In the 1930s, the International Astronomical Union (IAU) gave this constellation the official name of Cassiopeia the Queen.
 But sky watchers still see the chair, and speak of it.

 Her boast angered Poseidon, god of the sea, who sent a sea monster (Cetus the Whale) to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero happened by on Pegasus, the Flying Horse.

-Only Cassiopeia suffered an indignity.
+But – because of her vanity – Cassiopeia suffered an indignity.
 At nightfall, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
-But, at other times of year or night – as in the wee hours between midnight and dawn in February and march – Cassiopeia’s Chair dips below the celestial pole.
+At other times of year or night – as in the wee hours between midnight and dawn in February and March – Cassiopeia’s Chair dips below the celestial pole.
 And then this constellation appears to us on Earth more like the letter W.

 It’s then that the Lady of the Chair, as she is sometimes called, is said to hang on for dear life.
 If Cassiopeia the Queen lets go, she will drop from the sky into the ocean below, where the Nereids must still be waiting.